the-mind/onlinesecurity.github.io/training/socialengineering.md

 <br/>

-Participants will also be taken through practical identification of phishing emails during the video session.
+Participants will also be taken through practical identification of phishing emails during the online session.

 Next > [3.2 Malware](https://the-mind.github.io/OnlineSecurity/training/malware)